sridenour/SDL2-MacOS-Sample/README.md

-# How to Create an Xcode Project for a macOS SDL2 App For Fun and Profit #
+# How to Create a macOS SDL2 App Xcode Project For Fun and Profit #

 ### Initial Project Creation ###